deepdive

 This does not replace the overall tool-loop attempt cap.
 Guards help the runtime intervene earlier, while the attempt limit still gives the loop a hard stop for long or non-repeating bad behavior.

-The built-in LLM::Agent path enables guard:
+The built-in LLM::Agent path enables guard: true by default:

 class Agent < LLM::Agent